stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The frame tracker calculates the time elapsed since the previous frame (in nanoseconds) and delegates to the attached listeners:
+The frame tracker calculates the time elapsed since the previous frame (in nanoseconds) and notifies the attached listeners:

 ```java
 public void execute() {